thruthesky/extended/README.md

 ### ExtendedListTile

-- `ExtendedListTile` is a copy widget.
+- `ExtendedListTile` is a copy widget from `ListTile`.
 It works similar to `ListTile` but does not supprot all the properties.

 ```dart
 ExtendedListTile(